The number of people turning to meditation is skyrocketing, and with so many reported benefits it’s really no surprise!

 What is the number one meditation app?

-Calm has been downloaded over 100 million times, making it the number one meditation app.
+Calm has been downloaded nearly 100 million times, making it the number one meditation app.

 Rival app Headspace, has been downloaded 65 million times.